Universal basic income in the United Kingdom: Recent reports

 The report deals with the most common objections to a basic income.
 To the objection that basic income is not affordable, Professor Standing said there are 1,156 tax reliefs in the UK at the moment and if they were scrapped that would pay for a basic income.
 "If we phased out those tax reliefs the total revenue foregone by the Treasury from tax reliefs is £420bn per year and that's their own estimates, not mine," he added.
 He also suggests "a more general Commons Permanent Fund, in which a national investment fund would be built mainly from levies on commercial intrusions into the commons, boosted by contributions from a land-value tax, eco taxes, digital information levies and several others."

+In July 2022, data was published from polling by YouGov that suggested that a plurality of British people support a universal basic income.

+In November 2023, The Trussell Trust calculated that a single adult in the UK in 2023 needs at least £29,500 a year to have an acceptable standard of living, up from £25,000 in 2022.
+Two partners with two children would need £50,000, compared to £44,500 in 2022.
+29% of the UK population – which works out to 19.2 million people – belong to households that bring in below the minimum standard.